ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 #### You came to the right place!

 ### Disclaimer
 I should clarify that there are actually quicker ways to make a blog with Jekyll, namely forking someone else's blog or template which there are [plenty of on GitHub](https://github.com/barryclark/jekyll-now).
-But if you're curious about the entire process from scratch, stay tuned!
+But if you're curious about the entire process from scratch, being able to preview locally, version control, and customizing, stay tuned!

 ## Let's get started!
 ### What you'll need!